- HubPages»

 Hyperkalemic Paralysis Inherited But Rare Disorder

 - Hyperkalemic paralysis is an inherited but rare disorder where patients can develop a quick onset of hyperkalemia which in turn causes muscle paralysis.
-An effect of hyperkalemia is interference with functioning of the skeletal muscles.
+An effect of hyperkalemia is interference with the functioning of the skeletal muscles.
 The reason for the muscle paralysis is known but it is thought to be due to hyperkalemia suppressing the electrical activity of the muscle.

 All Hyperkalemia Conditions Should Be Treated

 - Most patients with problems have mild hyperkalemia yet any condition causing even mild hyperkalemia should be treated to stop hyperkalemia from becoming more severe.
 Very high levels of potassium in the blood known as severe hyperkalemia; can cause heart attack and death.
-When not caught and treated properly, severe hyperkalemia results in a death rate of a 67%.
+When not caught and treated properly, severe hyperkalemia results in a death rate of 67%.

 Know Your Numbers

 Get to know your blood reading in all things and what you should do about it.
 Blood should be checked no less than every twelve weeks when this is in question and the cardiologist think if the readings are good that is often enough.
-Of course if they aren’t then you need to be discussing that with your doctor.
+Of course, if they aren’t then you need to be discussing that with your doctor.
 Probably you don’t want to go very long and you want to give immediate attention to raise or lower potassium, whichever you need.
 Call and check on all blood works if there is a special concern or you are having health problems or unusual symptoms.
 It is your body, the blood tests are not free and a good doctor should always go over tests with each patient.

 If you have high or low; make a list of the foods you personally need and keep on your fridge door until you are pretty sure you have it down pat; the foods to help you that will probably not change unless you change medications.

 This is a further needed step in the values of what we consume.
 Perhaps a little known life-saving step.
-It has not been an easy research but I think finally I can feel good about getting on a diet to keep my potassium from causing a heart attack.
+It has not been easy research but I think finally I can feel good about getting on a diet to keep my potassium from causing a heart attack.
 Please make sure you have neither problem.
 It is your right and could save your life.

 Heart and kidneys are things we do not want to chance!
 Hyperkalemia effects both.
 Know your numbers!